usnistgov/800-63-3/sp800-63a/sec9_usability.md

 ### 9.1 General User Experience Considerations During Enrollment and Identity Proofing

-This sub-section provides usability considerations that are applicable across all steps.
+This sub-section provides usability considerations that are applicable across all steps of the enrollment process.
 Usability considerations specific to each step are detailed in [Sections 9.2](#sec9_2) to [9.4](#sec9_4).

-* To avoid user frustration, minimize the number of steps at every step of the process required for enrollment and make each step as clear and easy as possible.
+* To avoid user frustration, streamline the process required for enrollment to make each step as clear and easy as possible.

 * Clearly communicate how and where to acquire technical assistance.
 For example, provide helpful information such as a link to online self-service feature, chat sessions, and a phone number for help desk support.
 Ideally, sufficient information should be provided to enable users to answer their own enrollment preparation questions without outside intervention.